Avoid the Risks and Costs of Fluid Disposal With a Full-service Lease

-As part of its full-service leases, Penske handles all maintenance for its customers, as well as the disposal process of used fluids, creating a seamless process for private fleets.
+Documenting the fluid disposal and recycling process can be complicated, requiring both time and money.
+What's more, the companies that generated the waste can face penalties if fluids aren't disposed of properly.
+As part of its full-service leases, Penske handles all maintenance for its customers, as well as the disposal and recycling process of used fluids, creating a seamless process for fleets.

 Disposal of Materials

-All automotive fluids, including oil, antifreeze and brake fluid, are considered regulated wastes, and those that handle them are considered waste generators.
-It is the waste generators’ responsibility to manage the disposal of the fluids properly and track their disposal throughout the entire cycle, which includes ensuring there is a paper trail of how much was generated, how much was picked up, who picked it up, when it was picked up and where it went.
-What’s more, records have to be maintained on-site for three years.
+All vehicle fluids, including oil, antifreeze and brake fluid, are considered regulated wastes, and the companies that handle them are considered waste generators.
+It is the waste generators' responsibility to manage the disposal of the fluids properly and track their disposal from cradle to grave, which includes ensuring there is a paper trail of how much was generated, how much was picked up, who picked it up, when it was picked up and where it went.
+To be compliant, records have to be maintained on-site for three years.

 Specific State Requirements

-Some states, such as California and Massachusetts, have additional compliance requirements because they designate used oil as hazardous waste.
-A federal regulation took effect on July 1 requiring those disposing of hazardous waste to utilize an online manifest program and generate a manifest when waste is picked up.
+Some states, such as California and Massachusetts, have additional requirements because they designate used oil as hazardous waste.
+Penske closely monitors specific requirements to ensure compliance.

 The Role of Recycling